matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 the user is not a member of at least one of the rooms, the homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

+From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional caveat that servers must ensure that:

+* The user's previous membership was `invite` or `join`, or
+* The join event has a valid signature from a homeserver whose users have the power to issue invites.

+  When generating a join event the server should include the MXID of a local user who could issue an invite in the content with the key `join_authorised_via_users_server`.
+The actual user chosen is arbitrary.

+  This implies that:

+    * A join event issued via `/send_join` is signed by not just the requesting server, but also the resident server.<sup id="a3">[3](#f3)</sup>

+      In order for the joining server to receive the proper signatures the join event will be returned via `/send_join` in the `event` field.
+    * The auth chain of the join event needs to include events which prove the homeserver can be issuing the join.
+This can be done by including:

+      * The `m.room.power_levels` event
+      * The `m.room.member` event (with `membership` equal to `join`) the user specified in `join_authorised_via_users_server`.

+      It should be confirmed that the authorising user is in the room.
+(This prevents situations where any homeserver could process the join, even if they weren't in the room, under certain power level conditions.)

+      This creates a new restriction on the relationship between the resident servers used for `/make_join` and `/send_join` -- they must now both go to the same server (since the `join_authorised_via_users_server` is added in the call to `/make_join`, while the final signature is added during the call to `/send_join`).

+Note that the homeservers whose users can issue invites are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a4">[4](#f4)</sup>

 It is possible for a resident homeserver (one which receives a `/make_join` / `/send_join` request) to not know if the user is in some of the allowed rooms (due to not participating in them).
 If the user is not in any of the allowed rooms that